NERSC/shifter/doc/wlm/slurm.rst

 the capability of running multiple containers within a single job, at the cost of increased startup time and perhaps a small amount of overhead.

-Integration with SLURM also increases scalability, as well as consistency, by caching the specific identity of the image to be used at job submission time.
+Integration with Slurm also increases scalability, as well as consistency, by caching the specific identity of the image to be used at job submission time.
 This increases scalability by transmitting the image ID to all nodes, thus limiting interactions between shifter and the shifter image gateway to when